Last week we started discussing some misconceptions that Christians tend to have about marriage. You can read last week's post here.

 Point is, I felt so awful.
 I mean, here we were, 6 months in, and we’re sleeping apart.
 We vowed just a few months earlier to be godly, loving, and compassionate to each other.
 Getting married wasn't a decision we had made lightly, either.
 Both of us had prayed and been convicted that we should move forward with our relationship.
 We had read a book on marriage and family life together, planned how we want to handle arguments, everything.
 So why was I currently home alone?
 In our bed alone?
 Contemplating packing up my stuff and going back to my mom in Florida?

-So are you and your spouse weird for having conflict the first month of marriage?
+So are you and your spouse weird for having major disagreements the first month of marriage?
 Nope.
 Is there anything you can do to make your arguments less toxic, more emotionally mature?

 Nothing should be off limits.

 If something bothers you, don’t just brush it off and think it will get better on its own somehow.
 Let your spouse know what you’re thinking.
 The sooner you address it, the sooner you guys can start working toward a solution.

 @@Once your spouse brings something to your attention, don’t make them feel like they’re over-reacting or crazy.
 If it’s important to them, there’s a reason.@@ You may not understand why at first.
 But make your relationship a safe place for them to express whatever they’re thinking without you being condescending or dismissing their concerns.

 So let them pour out their heart to you.
 And then,